microsoft/api-guidelines/azure/Guidelines.md

 ## Swagger to describe API

-All Services **MUST** provide Swagger that describes their service.
-Swagger is a key element of the Azure SDK plan and essential to improving the usability and discoverability of services.
-Swagger is a CEC requirement for Azure Services.
+All Services **MUST** provide as [OpenAPI Specification] that describes their service.
+The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the usability and discoverability of services.

 ## URL structure

-In addition to the URL structure guidance in the OneAPI guidelines, Azure has specific guidance about service exposure for multi-tenant services
+In addition to the URL structure guidance in the Microsoft API guidelines, Azure has specific guidance about service exposure for multi-tenant services

 ### URL structure